-- 1. Establishments with 100 or more employees in certain high-hazard industries (designated via a list in a new Appendix B to Subpart E of the recordkeeping standard) will now be required to electronically submit additional information to OSHA each year from Forms 300 and 301 (along with their Form 300A summary).
+- 1. Establishments with 100 or more employees in certain high-hazard industries (designated via a list in a new Appendix B to Subpart E of the recordkeeping standard) are now required to electronically submit additional information to OSHA each year from Forms 300 and 301 (along with their Form 300A summary).
 OSHA estimates that 52,092 establishments will now be required to electronically submit Form 300/301 data each year pursuant to § 1904.41(a)(2) of the final rule. - 2.
 The new rule updates the classification system used to determine the list of industries covered by the electronic records submission requirement in Appendix A and the new Appendix B mentioned above. - 3.
-Establishments with 20-249 employees in certain industries will still be required to electronically submit information from their OSHA Form 300A summary to OSHA each year.
+Establishments with 20-249 employees in certain industries are still required to electronically submit information from their OSHA Form 300A summary to OSHA each year. - 4.
+The final rule keeps the existing requirement in 29 CFR 1904.41(a)(1) for establishments with 250 or more employees not in a designated industry to electronically submit information from their Form 300A summary to OSHA annually.

-- 4. The final rule keeps the current requirement in 29 CFR 1904.41(a)(1) for establishments with 250 or more employeesnot in a designated industry to electronically submit information from their Form 300A summary to OSHA annually (the proposed rule would have removed this requirement). - 5.
-The new rule requires establishments to include their company name when making electronic submissions to OSHA. - 6.
+- 5. The new rule requires establishments to include their company name when making electronic submissions to OSHA. - 6.
 Even though OSHA said it will not collect certain data from Forms 300 and 301, including employee names or addresses, names of healthcare professionals, or names and addresses of third-party treatment facilities, OSHA explicitly noted that it intends to post the collected establishment-specific, case-specific injury and illness information online in its FOIA Library.

-How Can Employers Prepare?
+How Can Employers Comply?

-Here is your three-step plan to prepare for the new rule, which will take effect on January 1, 2024.
+Here is your three-step plan to help comply with the new rule now that it has taken effect.